 As with private sector acquisitions, public sector mergers can also be triggered by external shocks.
-The terrorist attacks in the United States on September 11, 2001 led to a reorganization within the federal government of the US where some 22 departments (including border patrol, immigration screening, and airport security) were combined to form the Department of Homeland Security.
-This was akin to a similar reorganization that took place in the US after World War II when the War Department became the principal component of the newly created Department of Defense.
-These mergers were driven by demands to improve the quality of management and services as well as the need to increase efficiency, coordination, accountability, and cost savings.
+The terrorist attacks in the United States on September 11, 2001 led to a reorganization within the federal government of the US whereby some 22 departments (including border patrol, immigration screening, and airport security) were combined to form the Department of Homeland Security.
+This was akin to a similar reorganization that took place in the US after World War II, when the War Department became the principal component of the newly created Department of Defense.
+These mergers were driven by demands to improve the quality of management and services, as well as the need to increase efficiency, coordination, accountability, and cost savings.
+However, as is shown in the box below, the merger of public sector departments is even older.